carpentries/instructor-training/_extras/guide.md

 This is a place for Trainers to leave tips and observations for those newer to the curriculum.
 This can provide guidance on how to navigate difficult places in the curriculum until problems can be fixed, or may provide additional instructions that are conditional to an audience or are otherwise not appropriate to/ready for a change in the curriculum itself.

 ### Welcome

-* Introducing the Code of Conduct
-    * link to suggested text

-### How Learning Works: The Importance of Practice
+### Building Skill With Practice
-### How Learning Works: Expertise and Instruction
+### Expertise and Instruction
-### How Learning Works: Working Memory and Cognitive Load
+### Memory and Cognitive Load
-### Building Teaching Skill: Getting Feedback
+### Building Skill With Feedback
-### Creating a Positive Learning Environment: Motivation and Demotivation
+### Motivation and Demotivation

 As written, this can run long.
 Suggestions:

-* Have the "One Thing" and "What Happens When Accessibility is an Issue" exercises be alternates (i.e. do only one of the two exercises).
-* Remove the "Strategies for Motivating Learners" exercise.
-Many of the strategies mentioned in this list are not directly applicable to our workshops and there is another exercise about motivational strategies that immediately follows.
-We could move this exercise to the "Optional Exercises" section.
-* CK: In general, I approach this section as "which 3 out of the 6 exercises do I want to make SURE I do?" and then if there's time (or interest! depends on the group) I'll add or adapt.
+* CK: In general, I approach this section as "which 3 out of the N exercises do I want to make SURE I do?" and then if there's time (or interest! depends on the group) I'll add or adapt.

-### Creating a Positive Learning Environment: Mindset
+### Mindset
-### Building Teaching Skill: The Importance of Practice
+### Teaching is a Skill
 ### Wrap-Up and Homework for Tomorrow
 ### Welcome Back
-### Building Teaching Skill: Live Coding
+### Live Coding	is a Skill
-### Building Teaching Skill: Lesson Study
+### Lesson Study
-### Building Teaching Skill: Performance Revised
+### More Practice Live Coding
-### Building Teaching Skill: Managing a Diverse Classroom
+### Managing a Diverse Classroom

 ### The Carpentries: How We Operate

+* CK: Not an "official" exercise, but after explaining the workshops and how to run them, go around the room, asking each person if they have a question + then answer them.

 * Exercise: Creating a Workshop Website
-   * This takes some time, so some people opt to skip this section.
+   * CK: This takes some time, so some people opt to skip this section.
 Inevitably, when working with a group of mixed experience with Github, some will be able to zip through this exercise, where others will struggle.
 We **have** gotten positive feedback about this exercise as well, where learners felt like it was